-Some background: In March of 2018 Public Works presented a plan to City Council to reconstruct the 5100 and 5200 blocks of Spruce St. and three blocks of North Fifth by the new H-E-B grocery.
-The plan would add public angled parking along the north side of Spruce and the east side of Fifth on City right of way.
+Some background: On March 19, 2018, Public Works presented a plan to City Council to reconstruct the 5100 and 5200 blocks of Spruce St. and three blocks of North Fifth by the new H-E-B grocery.
+(Watch the meeting here.)
+The plan would add public angled parking along the north side of Spruce and the east side of Fifth on City right of way and narrow the streets, eating up the right of way.
 See Costello Overlays Updated May 2018 .
 Also fancy lamp posts and trees.
-Paid for by bond funds for streets and drainage, but no cost was provided for the additional parking, utility work, irrigation, and extra amenities.
+Paid for by bond funds for streets and drainage.

 If beautification of our downtown area is so important what’s with that awful striping layout on the street in the 5200 block of Cedar?
 No effort expended for a sidewalk or beautification there, that’s for sure.
 Even though that block contains retail and food businesses.